-- (a) Policy (#1.44) Notes that upon arrival at a DOCCS facility, every newly received or transferred inmate, will receive a health screening by a Registered Nurse (RN).
-This screening will include an inquiry into the inmate's current and past health, mental health, and PREA history and immediate referral of any inmate to a health provider if indicated. - (b) (DIR #4301) Regular mental health referrals are addressed within a timeframe that is consistent with the nature of the referral and within 14 days in accordance with CNYPC Corrections Based Operations (CBO) Policy #1.3. - (c) (DIR #4301) Regular mental health referrals are addressed within a timeframe that is consistent with the nature of the referral and within 14 days in accordance with CNYPC Corrections Based Operations (CBO) Policy #1.3. - (d) Policy (#1.44) In accordance with the National Prison Rape Elimination Act (PREA) Standards, 28 C.F.R.
+- (a) Policy (#1.44) Notes that upon arrival at a DOCCS facility, ever newly received or transferred inmate, will receive a health screening by a Registered Nurse (RN).
+This screening will include an inquiry into the inmate's current and past health, mental health, and PREA history and immediate referral of any inmate to a health provider if indicated.
+In the past twelve months, 100% of offenders received at the FCF who disclosed prior victimization during screening were offered a follow-up meeting with a medical or mental health practitioner. - (b) (DIR #4301) Regular mental health referrals are addressed within a timeframe that is consistent with the nature of the referral and within 14 days in accordance with CNYPC Corrections Based Operations (CBO) Policy #1.3.
+In the past twelve months, 100% of offenders received at the FCF who previously perpetrated sexual abuse, as indicated during the screening, were offered a follow up meeting with a mental health practitioner. - (c) (DIR #4301) Regular mental health referrals are addressed within a timeframe that is consistent with the nature of the referral and within 14 days in accordance with CNYPC Corrections Based Operations (CBO) Policy #1.3. - (d) Policy (#1.44) In accordance with the National Prison Rape Elimination Act (PREA) Standards, 28 C.F.R.
 115.81, any information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.
 Medical and mental health practitioners shall obtain informed consent (HIPAA release) from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the inmate is under the age of 18.
-As above, informed consent/HIPAA release is not required for a referral to the Office of Mental Health.

-(e) Policy (#1.44) In accordance with the National Prison Rape Elimination Act (PREA) Standards, 28 C.F.R.
+As above, informed consent/HIPAA release is not required for a referral to the Office of Mental Health. - (e) Policy (#1.44) In accordance with the National Prison Rape Elimination Act (PREA) Standards, 28 C.F.R.
 115.81, any information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.
 Medical and mental health practitioners shall obtain informed consent (HIPAA release) from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the inmate is under the age of 18.
 As above, informed consent/HIPAA release is not required for a referral to the Office of Mental Health.

 Within the past 12 months, 100% of offenders who had disclosed prior victimization during risk screening were offered a follow-up meeting with a medical or mental health practitioner.
 Within the past 12 months, 100% of offenders who had previously perpetrated sexual abuse as indicated during risk screening were offered a follow-up meeting with a medical or mental health practitioner.
-Watertown is providing routine and regular medical screens and other health services.
+The FCF is providing routine and regular medical screens and other health services.
 Documentation specific to the PREA Screening for Reception/Classification reflects the appropriate use of the screening tool to determine qualified housing and medical needs.
-The facility is meeting all of the provisions as forth in the standards.
+The facility is meeting all of the provisions as established in this standard.